Do you have a café?

 Do you sell vegan, gluten-free and dairy-free food in your café?

 Yes!
 We cater for a range of dietary requirements, offering a selection of vegan options as well as food that’s free from gluten, wheat and dairy.
+All subject to availability: our range varies depending on the time of day and what we can source from our suppliers.
+Please note: we currently have a temporary cafe in place and have a simplified range of delicious cakes and snacks.

 When are you open?